Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 An example of a sales promotion with email marketing.

-You can inform your subscribers about discounts and offers through the emails you send
+You can inform your subscribers about offers through the emails you send (click to zoom)

 You can send these messages whenever you run different sales.
 Additionally, you might like to offer special promotions to your customers, such as discounts on their birthdays: